The following blog post you are about to read will clear up any confusion you have about when to find Cotton Candy grapes

 ❓ Are They Available Year Round?

-No, Cotton Candy grapes are not available year round.
+Are you wondering if Cotton Candy are always in season?
+No, Cotton Candy grapes are not available year round, but getting awfully close.

 I know.
 I know.
 Not what you wanted to hear.
 That is why it's more important to know when they are available so you don't miss your chance.

 Right now they are "3 seasons".
-In each season Cotton Candy grapes are coming from a different part of the world.
+In each season Cotton Candy grapes are coming from a different part of the worlds.

 Here is a list of when they are available.